tomsim/Z80-MBC/README.md

 5) Serial input status on Input 0* note that the user switch is now bit 7.
 Also note bit 0 doesn't really reflect the transmitter status, but I should probably fix that.
 6) idisk can now compile for CP/M or iLoad mode (compile with zcc -O1 -D_CPM idisk.c -o idisk.com
-7) Added format program to format a disk (use S option to copy System from Drive A: to make a new system disk).
+7) Added format program to format a disk (use /S option to copy System from Drive A: to make a new system disk).
 Note: With the Format program you can skip all the iDisk steps for adding a 3rd and 4th drive.
 Just start at step H and after restart you can format your new drives.
 For example "format 2" to format a new drive C.
 8) Added a menu item to swap drive A/D for testing new system disks.
 Note: If D is formatted as a system disk it won't be readable.
 When you swap, the old A disk will be at D and also unreadable.
+9) Added patchers to treat drive D a system disk or a data disk at run time (dsys or ddata).
+NOTE: This must be used with this CP/M image as it knows an exact address to patch and has no checking.
+See How To below, for more.

 To add the 3rd and 4th drives take new 1025 EEPROMs and do the following: